artsy/eigen/docs/deploy_to_app_store.md

 1. Add and commit the changed files, typically with `-m "Preparing for the next release, version X.Y.Z."`.
 PR the change.
 1. Once merged, pull from master and run `make deploy`.

-It takes about 45 minutes for [Circle CI](https://circleci.com/gh/artsy/eigen) to build and submit a binary (and for iTunesConnect to process it).
+It takes about 45 minutes for [Circle CI](https://circleci.com/gh/artsy/eigen) to build and submit a binary (and for AppStoreConnect to process it).
 You'll be notified via email (and push notification, if you have the [iTunesConnect iOS app](https://itunes.apple.com/us/app/itunes-connect/id376771144?mt=8) installed.

 ## Test the Beta